smcgdub/Discover-Ireland-MS2-Project/testing.md

 * The main CSS files were tested on the [W3C CSS  Validation website](https://jigsaw.w3.org/css-validator/)
 * All of the files came back clear with the result of **"Congratulations!
 No Error Found."**

-**1.3 JavaScript Code Validating**

-* All of the JavaScript files were tested using 2 validators.
-The first

-*

 >
 ### **2. Manual Testing** ###